-The Dartmoor Line reopening will be the first line to be reinstated under the Department for Transport’s 'Restoring your Railway' initiative.
+The Dartmoor Line opened on 20 November 2021, the first line to be reinstated under the Department for Transport’s 'Restoring your Railway' initiative.

 The train service